Corporate Personhood Examined

 Why I support Move to Amend

-Moreover, this long-standing principle in administrative law, the “Chevron deference”–the doctrine of judicial deference given to administrative actions–is permissible when the agency’s regulatory response is not unreasonable in resolving ambiguity in Congressional legislation.
-Big Oil, Big Banks, and Big Pharma anticipate this doctrine will be overturned by the Court’s ruling in June—great for their profits, horrible for the rest of us (sounding the alarm: “Corporations Have Been Salivating Over This SCOTUS Decision | Robert Reich” https://youtu.be/83upnDW6TcA , 2:29).
+Moreover, this long-standing principle in administrative law, the “Chevron deference”–the doctrine of judicial deference given to administrative actions–was permissible when the agency’s regulatory response was not unreasonable in resolving ambiguity in Congressional legislation.
+Big Oil, Big Banks, and Big Pharma had anticipated this doctrine would be overturned by the Court’s ruling in June—great for their profits, horrible for the rest of us (sounding the alarm: “Corporations Have Been Salivating Over This SCOTUS Decision | Robert Reich” https://youtu.be/83upnDW6TcA , 2:29).

-Such a ruling would be the decisive victory for corporate interests, arguably the end goal of 200 years of corporate friendly rulings that have given corporations rights in the Constitution that should only be for natural persons.
+Such a ruling could be the decisive victory for corporate interests, arguably the end goal of 200 years of corporate friendly rulings that have given corporations rights in the Constitution that should only be for natural persons.
 This latest threat to real democracy requires more than ever the We the People Amendment to finally put the brakes on “corporate personhood,” end ALL “corporate constitutional rights,” and abolish the perverse equation “money = speech.”
-In fact, once the We the People Amendment is written into the Constitution, we can begin to successfully challenge and overturn Court decisions that have favored the wealthy corporate class for so long.
+In fact, once the We the People Amendment is written into the Constitution, we can begin to successfully challenge and overturn Court decisions like this one that have favored the wealthy corporate class for so long.

 Admati, Anat.
 “Corporations and Democracy: The Challenge, the Opportunities, and Essential First Steps.”
 Blog (Stanford GSB - Corporations and Society Initiative, Joint Conference on Corporations and Democracy).
 March 17, 2021.
 Corporations and Democracy: The Challenge, the Opportunities, and Essential First Steps | Stanford GSB Corporations and Society Initiative